TessaReed/Brainihack/README.md

 - [X] Your app will have some type of file uploading capability (eg. images).
 - [X] Your app will have authentication (eg. Devise, must have full functionality in place).
 - [ ] Your app will have authorisation (users have restrictions on what they can see and edit).
-- [ ] Your app will have an admin dashboard for the admin user to administrate the site.
-- [ ] Document your application with a README that explains how to setup, configure and use your application.
+- [X] Document your application with a README that explains how to setup, configure and use your application.

 # Brain-i-hack